 Most databases allow you to limit your search to peer-reviewed articles.
 Here are two examples:

-6. Enter your Boolean searches in the Advanced Search of a database.
 Always go to the Advanced Search in a database to enter your Boolean searches because it gives you multiple boxes with the Boolean operators between them.
-If you are using a search with multiple search strings, enter OR within the search boxes and AND between the search boxes.
+If you are using a search with multiple search strings, enter OR within the search boxes and AND between the search boxes, e.g., [blue whale OR Balaenoptera musculus] AND [feeding range OR feeding grounds] AND [Pacific Ocean].